h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 >>>
 >>> If the server receives an ALPN name from the client, it MUST NOT close the connection.
 Instead, it simply does not reply with ALPN, and finishes the TLS connection setup as defined for historic RADIUS/TLS.
 >>>
->>> Note that if the client sends "radius/1.1", the client will see that the server failed to acknowledge this request, and will close the connection.
+>>> Note that if a client sends "radius/1.1", the client will see that the server failed to acknowledge this request, and will close the connection.
 For any other client configuration, the connection will use historic RADIUS/TLS.

 > "1.0" - send "radius/1.0", and use historic RADIUS/TLS.
 >